 Just been made redundant?
 Start here.

-10 captures covers: appraisals, contract, HR emails, Teams DMs, payslips, dismissal letter, settlement agreement, LinkedIn job posting — your full evidence checklist.
+Ten captures cover the whole checklist: appraisals, contract, HR emails, Teams messages, payslips, the dismissal letter, the settlement agreement and the LinkedIn advert for your role.

 Still have questions?
 Start with the free trial.

 7 days.
 Full access.
-Cancel anytime.
+Cancel at any time.
 See the evidence package for yourself.